 Amazon is a big partner of Amex right now and you can pay for purchases directly with Amex Membership Rewards points.
 However, the points will only be worth $0.007 each.

 Similarly, you can use your points at Best Buy right now to receive the same value.

-Another service is American Express tickets.
-Partners include Ticketmaster, Telecharge.com, and AXS (another ticket purchasing portal).
-All these options are worth $0.005 per point.
+Another service is purchasing tickets; partners include Ticketmaster, Telecharge.com, and AXS.
+All of these options are worth $0.005 per point.

-You can also use Shop with Membership Rewards Points (the American Express shopping mall, similar to the Chase Shopping Mall) to redeem your points.
+You can also use Shop With Membership Rewards Points to redeem your points.
+This option is the American Express shopping mall, similar to Shop through Chase.
 Points in this mall are only worth $0.005, although you can mix and match paying with points and cash.